ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## Before you start
 {: #before}

-- Get the "provision key" for super tenancy.
-This is a key that IBM gets from LogDNA.
-It expires frequently.
-You will only use this key for the `service-instance-create` commands in the ST and AT instructions.
-Request the key in one of these Slack channels:
+- Request a "provision key" for super tenancy by opening an issue [here](https://github.ibm.com/activity-tracker/customer-issues/issues/new?template=logdna_provision_key.md).
+This key is for _provisioning_ an ST or AT Sender, so that only service owners can do it.
+You will only use this key for the `service-instance-create` commands in the ST and AT instructions, and then you won't need it again.
-  - `#ibm-logdna-guest-help` - to join, send `!logdna` in a direct message to @LogBot.
-  - `#activity-tracker-user`
 - Have the IBM Cloud command line installed.
 - Be logged into your service's account, or a test account in staging if you are just trying it out.